vic3r/lab-gl/README.md

 ## Getting Started

-These instructions will only allow you to run the
+These instructions will only allow you to run the local implementation

 Open `index.html`